 Hyacinths are gorgeous spring flowers with distinctive sweet and lingering fragrance which has been admired by royal families throughout the ages and thus, have become a must for palace gardens and mansion parks.

 Nowadays, hyacinths are everywhere, from parks to home gardens and indoor pots.
-Their distinctive scent cannot be mistaken and adds to the beautiful floral blossoming which is mainly in the spring.
+The distinctive scent and bell shaped flowers cannot be mistaken and add to the beautiful floral blossoming which is mainly in the spring.
 In the past extracts of hyacinths have also been used in perfumery and cosmetics.

 This flower, also known as wild sage, comes in several colors but the blue one is considered as one of the prettiest.
 It prefers well-drained soil and full sunlight during most of the day time.